-Cryptoflex is a single chip implementation of a cryptographic module.
+Cryptoflex 32K e-Gate is a single chip implementation of a cryptographic module.

-Cryptoflex is an ID-1 class card which adheres to the various ISO/IEC specifications for ICC based identification cards.
-The "cryptographic boundary" for the Cryptoflex card visà-vis the FIPS140-1 certification is the "module edge".
-The module is comprised of the chip (ICC), the contact faceplate, and the micro-electronic connectors between the chip and the contact pad.
-The module is constructed so as to provide the tamper resistance and the tamper evidence required in the FIPS 140-1 level 2 certification is to be met.
+Cryptoflex 32K e-Gate is an ID-1 class card which adheres to the various ISO/IEC specifications for Integrated Circuit based identification cards (ICC).
+The "cryptographic boundary" for the Cryptoflex 32K e-Gate card vis-à-vis the FIPS140-1 certification is the "module edge".
+The module is comprised of the chip, the contact faceplate, and the microelectronic connectors between the chip and the contact pad.
+The physical security of the module is constructed so as to meet the requirements of the FIPS 140-1 level 2 certification.

-The Cryptoflex chip is comprised of the following elements:
+The Cryptoflex 32K e-Gate chip is comprised of the following elements:

-STMicroelectronics ST19CF68 8 bit microcontroller
+STMicroelectronics ST19XT34 8 bit microcontroller

 Systems software and cryptographic software installed in ROM as part of the chip manufacturing process.
-This hard mask is designated: M64LC21_ST_68_01_02 This hard mask identification number can be retrieved from the card using a standard command.
+This is the hard mask (HM) designated by a version number This hard mask identification number can be retrieved from the card using a standard command

-Power-up self-test software installed in EEPROM as part of the card pre-personalization operation.
+Power-up self-test software installed in EEPROM as part of the card manufacturing operation, Softmask (SM) designated by a version number,